online-ml/river/README.md

 </p>

 <p align="center">
-  <p><b>creme</b> is a Python library for <a href="https://www.wikiwand.com/en/Online_machine_learning">online machine learning</a>.
-All the tools in the library can be updated with a single observation at a time, and can therefore be used to learn from streaming data.</p>
+  <b>creme</b> is a Python library for <a href="https://www.wikiwand.com/en/Online_machine_learning">online machine learning</a>.
+All the tools in the library can be updated with a single observation at a time, and can therefore be used to **learn from streaming data**.
 </p>

 ## ⚡️Quickstart